elYanuki/Gameshow/README.md

   - change FreeForAll questions
     - FFA gets called after every player chose a question once
     - everyone can give an answer to the FFA on their own phone one the player page
+  - get a warning when clicking on a board you have never opened before
   - not yet functional on mobile

 ---